truonghm/sql-problems/review.md

 This task requires the use of `DENSE_RANK()`, `ROW_NUMBER()` and `MIN()` as follows:

-- First, let's create a table with the 2 first columns:
+- Let's create a table with the 2 first columns:

 ```sql
 create Table #value_change